NCIOCPL/.github/.github/ISSUE_TEMPLATE/epic.md

 - [ ] Task: Short Description - Issue #9999

 ### Notes
 *Some complementary notes if necessary:*

-* > Here goes a quote from an email
 * Here goes whatever useful information can exist…
 * More notes, or technical nuances/direction